w1ll37/google-homepage/README.md

-# google-homepage
+# google_homepage
-A replica of the Google Search homepage
+A replica of the Google Search homepage for desktops and tablets.